ukwa/monitrix/README.md

 ## Getting Data into monitrix

 monitrix doesn't load by itself (yet).
-At the moment, you need to load data 'manually', using the ``uk.bl.monitrix.util.BatchLogProcessor``
-Java utility.
-The utility is located in the /test folder of the project.
+At the moment, you need to load data 'manually', using the Java utility ``uk.bl.monitrix.util.BatchLogProcessor`` that's located in the /test folder of the project.
 Edit the path to the Heritrix log you want to load, and start the application (e.g. from your IDE).

 __Warning:__ Loading data takes time!
 On my machine, a 10 GB log sample currently takes about 50 minutes to process!